 Taking a break will also give you a chance to rehydrate and refuel.
 The event always has delicious snacks and beverages to try that are themed to some of the houses and icons.

-Some places you can take a rest are Finnegan’s, Lombard’s or Mel’s Dive in.
+Some places you can take a rest are Finnegan’s, Lombard’s or Mel’s Drive-in.
 Occasionally, I like to stop into Starbucks for a moment to get some caffeine.

 Utilize the Universal Orlando’s app and park map so that way you know where you are going to seek a moment to breathe, where to eat and drink and most importantly, where the bathrooms are.